Nature

 The Hills

 The hills in Oak Ridge are beautiful and everywhere.
 They have lots of grass and trees.
-One of the famous landmarks in Oak Ridge is the Chapel on the hill.
-This chapel stands on one of the hills and is surrounded be many other hills.
+One of the famous landmarks in Oak Ridge is the Chapel on the Hill.
+This chapel stands on one of the hills and is surrounded by many other hills.
 It is almost hidden from sight by the trees that grow around it.
-It was tthe city's main church during World War Two.
+It was the city's main church during World War II.
 It is quite lovely.

 The Ridges

-Before the government created the city of Oak Ridge during WW2, all it was was just a bunch of black oak ridges.
+Before the government created the city of Oak Ridge during World War II, all it was was just a bunch of black oak ridges.
 That was how the city got its name.
 There are still many black oak ridges throughout the city, and you can see them from almost anywhere in the city.

 Home